duncan/dev/pages/resume.md

 <span class="text-xs">This is the short version.
 See [Duncan’s curriculum vitae][cv] for the long version.</span>

-**James Duncan Davidson’s career path is a non-traditional one guided by deep interests in technology, architecture, and art.** He has created and delivered software platforms that millions of developers have used, written books that have helped a generation of Mac developers, and has advised and guided startups at many difference phases
+**James Duncan Davidson’s career path is a non-traditional one guided by deep interests in technology, architecture, and art.** He has created and delivered software platforms that millions of developers have used, written books that have helped a generation of Mac developers, and has advised and guided startups at many different phases

 ## Recent Professional History